 Facing the waterfront and ferry dock, the Robert Morris Inn is one of Oxford’s most upscale lodgings.
 Built as a private home in the early 1700’s, it served as a retreat for soldiers blinded in WWI, then a dance hall, pool hall, and store, before being turned into this classic establishment.

 A rambling old inn on the bay, and the perfect perch for stunning sunsets.
-Rates $269-$299 per night include breakfast basket delivered to room.
+An amazing place for a romantic getaway.

 Hi Mary –